visgl/deck.gl/README.md

 ```
 npm install --save deck.gl
 ```
 Note: deck.gl has a dependency on node version 0.12 or higher.
-If you use an older version, use a separate shell to install and build deck.gl
+If you use an older version, you can install a node version manager like nvm and use a separate shell to install and build deck.gl
 ```
-nvm install 0.12 && nvm use 0.12
+npm install -g nvm && nvm install 0.12 && nvm use 0.12
 ```

 ## Usage